open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 source mysql-env/bin/activate
 ```

-Once activated, you should see your command prompt change to indicate that your commands will now be executed in the environment named, mysql`-env`.
+Once activated, you should see your command prompt change to indicate that your commands will now be executed in the environment named, `mysql-env`.

 #### 1e.
 Upgrade pip and setuptools to the latest versions